woodwerk/iOS_Shortcuts/README.md

 ## ![icon](https://github.com/woodwerk/iOS_Shortcuts/blob/master/pack_icon.png?raw=true) Packing List (Item Select)
 [Link to Shortcut](https://www.icloud.com/shortcuts/2de1363e92af455f9675b0b182015760)

-This short cut will create a packing list as a new project in OmniFocus.
+This Shortcut will create a packing list as a new project in OmniFocus.
 The list template are text files contained in a dedicated folder on your iCloud drive as shown in this screenshot.

 ![icon](https://github.com/woodwerk/iOS_Shortcuts/blob/master/pack_folder.png?raw=true)

-The shortcut will create project tasks for each selected list and sub-tasks for items in that list.
+The Shortcut will create project tasks for each selected list and sub-tasks for items in that list.
 You can select with lists to include.
 For example, some trips may not required business attire, so de-select the BUSINESS CLOTHES list.
 Also, individual list items can be deselected.
 Items with the battery icon appended will appear in a special 'Charge' list reminding you to charge those items before departure.
 Here is my TECH list:

 ```
 iPad 🔋